-Dunes on Mars

-${ m A}$ S FINE, WIND-BLOWN dust rises into the Martian atmosphere, the heavier particles settle to the surface to fill gullies and craters.
+Dunes on Mars As fine, wind-blown dust rises into the Martian atmosphere, the heavier particles settle to the surface to fill gullies and craters.
 Some particles pile up into dunes that are shaped and sculpted by the winds.
 Sand and dust are whipped into amazing, changing forms that are captured in photographs from orbiting spacecraft.
 Most Martian dunes are dark, composed of ground-up volcanic rock.
 Their patterns are especially fascinating in spring, when carbon dioxide frost on the dunes begins to melt.
-Seen from high above, the withdrawing ice creates fantastic designs that cover hundreds of kilometres of surface.
+Seen from high above, the withdrawing ice creates fantastic designs that cover hundreds of miles of surface.
 Since Martian gravity is only a third of Earth's, dunes can grow twice as high as those on Earth.
-The largest dunes on Mars surround the northern polar ice field in a great ring 24 m (80 ft) high.
+The largest dunes on Mars surround the northern polar ice field in a great ring 80 feet (24 m) high.

-DUNE GULLIES This Mars Global Surveyor image shows mysterious gullies that stripe the sand dunes of Russell Crater in the southern highlands.
+DUNE GULLIES This Mars Global Surveyor image shows mysterious gullies that stripe sand dunes of Russell Crater in the southern highlands.
 How these gullies were formed is unknown.
 They occur mostly on south-facing slopes.